 - Group 2 includes certain employees with hazardous occupations, such as ambulance attendants, licensed electricians, and mental health hospital attendants.

 - Group 3 is made up of state police officers.

 - Group 4 consists of public safety officers, officials, and employees, such as police officers, firefighters, and certain correction officers.

-Retirement deductions are taken on all regular pay, including retro and incentive pay.
-Deductions are not taken on overtime pay or severance pay (including sick and vacation payouts).
+Retirement contributions are withheld on all regular earnings, including retro and incentive pay.
+Contributions are not withheld on overtime pay or severance pay (including sick and vacation payouts).

 Members contribute at one of four deduction rates depending on the date first enrolled with a Massachusetts retirement system:

 - 5% - prior to January 1, 1975

 - 7% - January 1, 1975 - December 31, 1983

 - 8% - January 1, 1984 - June 30,1996